CNK2100/SCION-SBOM-DEV/README.md

 # Optional make test-integration.
 # May get error due to the low-speed downloading of "OpenWrt".
-# Just move to the Running  SCION-SBOM Section.
+# Just move to the Running  SCION-RBOM Section.

 make test-integration
 ```